 Natural convection is a fundamental heat transfer mechanism that plays an important role in numerous engineering applications and natural phenomena.
 Unlike forced convection, which relies on external forces to move fluid, natural convection happens spontaneously due to density differences in the fluid caused by temperature variations.
-This self-driven flow mechanism has made it a necessary consideration in various applications, from electronic cooling to solar thermal systems.
+This self-driven flow mechanism has made it a necessity in many engineering devices where passive cooling is preferred over active methods.
 As discussed in our previous article on Overall Heat Transfer Coefficient, understanding different heat transfer modes is crucial for effective thermal system design.
+Looking for practical applications?
+Explore our extensive collection of Natural Convection CFD Simulations using ANSYS Fluent to see how these principles are applied in real-world engineering problems.

-The mechanism of natural convection relies on three key elements:
+The natural convection mechanism relies on three key physical principles:

 The strength of natural convection is characterized by the Rayleigh number, which determines whether heat transfer occurs primarily through conduction or convection (we will discuss this parameter more in the next sections).
 Convective flow begins when the Rayleigh number exceeds a critical value (typically around 1708 for horizontal layers).